 If you are moving goods, make sure the insurance company knows that they are “personal household goods”.

 Another tip is being forthright.
 Do not ask if they will do a transfer for you, tell them that you need a transfer arranged for day X at time Y. Always ask what the charge is.
 One insurance company typically looks for 61 Euro for a 1 day transfer, which is madness.
 If the charge is up to 30 Euro for a one day transfer, we recommend taking it.
-If it is higher, you would be better off taking ours and saving the hassle of a transfer.

 Insurance companies are all about risk.
 They are aware that their policyholder may be at higher risk in a rental vehicle than when driving their own car.
 This is down to many customers being unfamiliar with the dimensions of hire vans and trucks.